Can large language models effectively identify cybersecurity risks?

 ROC curves above plot the sensitivity (y axis, ability to detect) against the false positive rate (x axis, erroneous detections).
 Any point on the curve can be used with the trained model to perform detection, with the ideal setting being the top left corner, but usually not attained.

-This specific set was among the best I could get with hyperparameter tweaking, reached with a batch size of 1 and 0.001 as the learning rate and L2 regularization rate.
-One layer didn’t converge, which tended to be less of an issue with larger batch sizes that hardly exceeded AUC~0.85
+This specific set was among the best I could get with hyperparameter tweaking, reached with a batch size of 1, a learning rate of 0.001, and L2 regularization.
+One layer didn’t converge, which tended to be less of an issue with larger batch sizes (but those hardly exceeded AUC~0.85)

 Findings: sensitive neurons and their effect

 Extracting the most significant weights in the linear probes I found the following neurons that you can test yourself as well (in the format Layer.Neuron).
-More importantly, manipulating their activation one at a time directly raised the likelihood that the model output (predicted next token) would focus on cyber risk terminology.
+More importantly, manipulating their activation one at a time directly raised the likelihood that the model output (predicted next token) would focus on cyber risk terminology (even though the input scenarios did not).

 Depending on the run, the top sorted neurons (based on their weight within the detection classifier within their layer) often include: